Furloughing - Guidance for Staff on the Coronavirus Job Retention Scheme (CJRS)

 How will staff be identified for furlough?

 Under the CJRS, the University is proposing that staff who hold posts in services that are reduced or suspended are placed on furlough.
+There will be a much smaller number of posts affected than in the first lock-down from March.
 HR Business Partners have been working with Heads of Departments to understand and identify which posts this applies to.
 There are two scenarios:

 service suspended for a temporary period - in this situation all staff holding posts in the team would be placed on furlough;